Yes, you should include a cover letter and yes, you should customize the cover letter! These are 5 things you should tweek!

 Here are five ways to customize your cover letter and improve your chances of it getting read:

-1. Remember that “to whom it may concern” is so passe.
+1. Addressing your cover letter “to whom it may concern” is lazy

 Too often, cover letters are sleep-inducing.
 Don’t start you cover letter like everyone else by stating something like, “attached you will find my resume for your Project Manager job.”